jsdoc2md/dmd/test/md/lodash.md

 <a name="_.select"></a>
 ###_.select(collection, [predicate], [thisArg]) ⇒ `Array`
-Iterates over elements of `collection`, returning an array of all elements the predicate returns truthy for.
+Iterates over elements of `collection`, returning an array of all elements `predicate` returns truthy for.
 The predicate is bound to `thisArg` and invoked with three arguments; (value, index|key, collection).

 If a property name is provided for `predicate` the created "_.pluck" style